 Better Than That “Neo-Biotic” Stuff

-Give this DIY antibacterial wound healing ointment a try next time you or your child gets a cut or scrape.
+Give this DIY antibacterial ointment recipe a try next time you or your child gets a cut or scrape.
 It certainly seems to work far better than that store-bought “Neo-antibiotic.”

 Just don’t use this on deep puncture wounds or open, bleeding wounds.
 And if your wound has an infection that doesn’t improve in a short time using this recipe, don’t hesitate to get proper medical attention!